Alois-xx/etwcontroller/ReadMe.md

 - **Default (CPU Samples/Disk/.NET Exceptions/Focus)**
   -  This will capture no context switch data which spares a lot of space and is still very detailed.
 - **Frequency (CPU Samples/Disk/.NET Exceptions/Focus/Frequency)**
-   - Same as before but captures also CPU frequency data.
+   - Same as Default but captures also CPU frequency data.
 - **File (CPU Samples/Disk/.NET Exceptions/Focus/File IO)**
-  -  Same as default but additionally it captures all File accesses.
+  -  Same as Default but additionally it captures all File accesses.
 Low additional overhead.
 - **Network (CPU Samples/Disk/.NET Exceptions/Focus/Network)**
-  -  Same as default but also records every network packet source and destination IP.
+  -  Same as Default but also records every network packet source and destination IP.
 No packet data is captured.
 - **VirtualAlloc (Long Term)**
   - If you have big memory leaks this might be a first step to find in longer recording (up to 20 minutes) what went wrong.
 - **UserGDILeaks (Long Term)**